noura2tarek/shopping_app_interface/README.md

 And i initialize firebase in main.dart file.

 **Sign up screen**
 Sign up using firebase auth using (create user with email and password) method.
-After creating an account successfully, the user is redirected to the login page.
+After creating an account successfully, a dialog box appears to inform that the user is signed up successfully then the user is redirected to the login page.

 **Login screen**
 Login using firebase auth using (sign in with email and password) method.
 After logging in successfully, the user is redirected to the home page.

 **Log out function** is added in home page using actions in the app bar.

 If any exception or error occurs, the error message is displayed in a Snack bar.

 The code validates some conditions to ensure successful sign up.
 The validations are:
 1- The first letter of the name must be capitalized.
 2- The email field must contains @